timurgepard/Simphony/README.md

 Sorry for solving Mujoco and other environments, I have group of orphans who are less protected at this period, I need to support them, and my family, of course
+Sorry the latest update could have introduced bias to the gradient update, which could result in worse results in some environments, and better in others. corrected to unbiased version.

 Acknowledgements: This algorithm was created in 3 years through my mom's and sister's financial support.